grpc/proposal/A36-xds-for-servers.md

 ### Go

-Create an `xds.GRPCServer` struct that would internally contain a `grpc.Server`.
+Create an `xds.GRPCServer` struct that would internally contain an unexported `grpc.Server`.
 It would inject its own `StreamServerInterceptor` and `UnaryServerInterceptor`s into the `grpc.Server`.
 The interceptors would be controlled by an `atomic.Value` or mutex-protected field that would update with the configuration.

-When `Serve(net.Listener)` is called it creates an XdsClient and observes the `Addr()` to create a watch.
-Before `Serve(net.Listener)` returns, it will shut down the XdsClient.
-Note that configuration is nominally per-address, but there is only one set of interceptors, so the interceptors will need to look up the per-address configuration each RPC.
+`GRPCServer.Serve()` takes a `net.Listener` instead of a `host:port` string to listen on, so as to be consistent with the `Serve()` method on the `grpc.Server`.
+The implementation expects the `Addr()` method on the passed in `net.Listener` to return an address of type `net.TCPAddr`.
+It then creates an XdsClient and observes the `Addr()` to create a watch.
+Before `Serve(net.Listener)` returns, it will cancel the watch registered on the XdsClient.
+As part of `Stop()/GracefulStop()`, the XdsClient is shut down.
+Note that configuration is nominally per-address, but there is only one set of interceptors, so the interceptors will need to look up the per-address configuration for each RPC.

-TODO: It looks like there is a lifetime issue for the XdsClient, as RPCs can continue after the listener is closed and Serve() returns.

-Because service registration is done on a method in the generated code, and `grpc.Server` is a struct, the underlying `grpc.Server` will need to be exposed.
+Service registration is done on a method in the generated code which accepts a `grpc.ServiceRegistrar` interface.
+Both `grpc.Server` and `xds.GRPCServer` implement this interface and therefore the latter can be passed to service registration methods just like the former.

 ```